flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - loomio RSS announcements: https://git.coop/social.coop/tech/operations/-/issues/81
     - Ed: Nathan Schneider messaged us/some of us to onboard a script that is already on git.coop to cross-post loomio activity to mastodon
     - How much would we want to surface in socialcoop@social.coop?
 Activity for all WGs?
 Or only some?
     - Flancian: there is a question of how to do it, and where (e.g. hypha).
 Could start with it running it locally.
-And then there is a question of what to
+And then there is a question of what to post.
+This could be a good question to bring up to the organizing circle.
 - onboarding new members
 - are registrations working ok?